Towards crowdsourcing and cooperation in linguistic resources: Discussion

-\paragraph{A particular team's performance.} In order to compare the behavior of individuals and largest team members instead of all the teammates, and the following hypothesis $H'$ was evaluated in the similar way as the previous one:
+In order to compare the behavior of the individuals and the largest team members instead of all the teammates, the true difference in means of the numbers of annotated examples among the teammates of the largest team ($\mu_H$) and the individuals ($\mu_I$) was examined.
+The following hypothesis $H'$ was evaluated in the similar way as the previous one:

-\begin{description} \item[$H'_0:$] Teammates of the largest team and individuals have no difference in their annotation activity, \item[$H'_1:$] Teammates of the largest team annotate different amount of examples than the individuals. \end{description}
+\begin{description} \item[$H'_0:$] $\mu_H - \mu_I = 0$, the teammates of the largest team and the individuals on average have no difference in their annotation activity, \item[$H'_A:$] $\mu_H - \mu_I > 0$, the teammates of the largest team annotate more examples on average than the individuals. \end{description}

-The density of the \textit{p-value} for $H'$ is skewed at Fig.~\ref{fig:Habrahabr} prompting suggestions that the unbiased $p > .05$ and the null hypothesis $H'_0$ would have been not rejected, suggesting that teammates of the largest team and individuals have no difference in their annotation activity.
-This result does not disagree with the $H_1$ hypothesis and can be explained by the fact that some people in large teams are more motivated, while some have less interest, and the effort made by these participants personally is not larger than efforts made by the rest of the individuals.
+The simulation results for this one-tailed test are presented at Fig.~\ref{fig:hypotheses}(b): the observed difference in means is $\bar{x}_H - \bar{x}_I = 29.552$ and the \textit{p-value} is $p = .001$.
+Since $p < \alpha$, the null hypothesis $H'_0$ has been rejected, suggesting that $\mu_H > \mu_I$: the teammates of the largest team annotate more examples than the individuals.

+This result agrees well with the $H_0$ hypothesis and can be explained by the fact that the largest team is still relatively small and consists of only $170$ teammates who were highly motivated for a short time due to news rotation on the website where they came from.
+Their activity decreased significantly when the announcement of the OpenCorpora disappeared from the news headline.
+Their team took the 2\textsuperscript{nd} place on the leaderboard; they lost to the the leading team as the latter had annotated approximately seven times more examples ($501\,963$ versus $76\,559$).